Karl-Cui/piazzabot/README.md

 - `db.py` is code for the database.
 This is used to check whether there are any new posts on Piazza.
 - `piazza_code.py` is the code for the actual bot, which contains methods for interfacing with Piazza's API, our database, and our model.
 The `heart_beat()` function is used to check Piazza for new posts, respond accordingly, and update our database's entries.

+Note that this is heavily reliant on [Piazza's unofficial API](https://github.com/hfaran/piazza-api/), which we use for posting questions and responses, and editing and deleting posts.

 ### Benchmarking different models

 We benchmarked feature generation using: